sendanor/nor-app/README.md

 ================================

-`nor-app` provides a HTTP interface in to a [nor-nopg database](https://github.com/sendanor/nor-nopg) -- noSQL features in a PostgreSQL database server.
+`nor-app` provides a HTTP interface in to a [nor-nopg database](https://github.com/sendanor/nor-nopg) -- which provides noSQL features in a PostgreSQL database server.

 ### Features